onera/Cassiopee/Post/doc/source/ExtraVariables2.rst

 .. py:function:: Post.ExtraVariables2.computeVorticityMagnitude2(t, ghostCells=False)

-    Compute vorticity magnitude on t from Velocity in centers.
+    Compute vorticity magnitude on t from Velocity field in centers.
     If t contains ghost cells, set argument to True.
     Exists also as in place function (_computeVoriticityMagnitude2) that modifies t and returns None.